Solar Panels Arizona — Costs, Savings & Payback

 A typical Arizona home needs a 6.8–13.2 kW system (17–33 panels), costing $25,500 – $49,500 at 2026 prices.
 Arizona offers a state tax credit up to $1,000 — 25% of cost, max $1,000 (AZ Form 310).
 Use the calculator above for your exact numbers.

-13 years, ~1 year faster than US median.
+~18 years — ~3 years slower than the US median of ~15 years.
 In sunnier parts of Arizona like Yuma, payback can be shorter.

 Phoenix, Tucson, Flagstaff, Yuma all offer strong conditions for solar panels Arizona.
 Yuma leads at 6.5 peak sun hours daily.
-Electricity rates are consistent statewide at $0.1562/kWh.
+Electricity rates are consistent statewide at $0.16/kWh.

 Yes — Arizona offers a state income tax credit up to $1,000 for residential solar (25% of cost, max $1,000 (AZ Form 310)).
 Applied directly against your state tax liability.
 See DSIRE for current eligibility.